pavithra3112/Dragons-Rolodex/README.md

 # Overview

-There is list of dragon cards and you can search for your favourite one.
+There is list of dragon cards and you can search for your favourite one using the search.

+It is implemented using React Hooks( UseEffect, UseState )